 Institutionalized joint GAC-GNSO Leadership meeting prior to ICANN meeting to prepare for joint session and address any issues / concerns

-The work of the CG has also led to discussions within the GNSO brining about the establishment of the GNSO Review of GAC Communique after each ICANN meeting to enhance co-ordination and promote the sharing of information on gTLD related policy activities between the GAC, Board and the GNSO.
+The work of the CG has also led to discussions within the GNSO bringing about the establishment of the GNSO Review of GAC Communique after each ICANN meeting to enhance co-ordination and promote the sharing of information on gTLD related policy activities between the GAC, the Board and the GNSO.

 OUTSTANDING ITEMS & RECOMMENDATIONS

 Following ICANN56, the CG reviewed the charter and noted the following outstanding items.
-For each of these the CG has included some observations as well as a proposed recommendation to close out these outstanding items.
+For each of these, the CG has included some observations as well as a proposed recommendation to close out these outstanding items.

 Day-to-day ongoing co-ordination

-Review whether any additional day-to-day ongoing co-ordination mechanisms should be considered in addition to existing information and communication methods identified earlier (Utilizing, streamlining and prioritizing early awareness & notification notices; rethinking current joint meetings, and; GAC Chairs/GNSO Chairs regular interaction).
+Review whether any additional day-to-day ongoing co-ordination mechanisms should be considered in addition to existing information and communication methods identified earlier (utilizing, streamlining and prioritizing early awareness & notification notices; rethinking current joint meetings, and; GAC Chairs/GNSO Chairs regular interaction).

 Proposed recommendation #1:

+#1a.
 The CG recommends to schedule a consultation between GAC Secretariat, the outgoing and incoming GNSO Liaison to the GAC and relevant support staff to review current information and communication methods and determine what improvements, if any, need to be made.
-It has been suggested that, as part of the formalization of the GNSO Liaison to the GAC, regular meetings between the GAC Secretariat and GNSO Liaison to the GAC should be scheduled to discuss and review on an ongoing basis information provided as well as for co-ordination purposes.
-The results of such consultations are to be shared regularly with the GAC and GNSO for their information.
+It has been suggested that, as part of the formalization of the GNSO Liaison to the GAC, regular meetings between the GAC Secretariat and the GNSO Liaison to the GAC should be scheduled to discuss and review on an ongoing basis information provided as well as for co-ordination purposes.
+The results of such consultations are to be shared regularly with the GAC and the GNSO for their information.

+#1b.
 The CG recommends to further strengthen the contacts between the leadership teams of the GNSO Council and the GAC by providing for periodic conference calls and meetings where pressing issues could be debated.
 Furthermore, “topic leads” from both groups could be invited to participate, when deemed timely and appropriate.